nim-lang/Nim/doc/manual.rst

   except IndexError:
     echo "invalid index"

-An `unchecked runtime error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to be arbitrary.
-Unchecked runtime errors cannot occur if only `safe`:idx: language features are used.
+An `unchecked execution error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to be arbitrary.
+Unchecked execution errors cannot occur if only `safe`:idx: language features are used and if no execution-time checks are disabled.

+A `constant expression`:idx: is an expression whose value can be computed during semantic analysis of the code in which it appears.
+It is never an l-value and never has side effects.
+Constant expressions are not limited to the capabilities of semantic analysis, such as constant folding; they can use the substantial subset of the Nim language that is supported at compile time.
+Since constant expressions can be used as an input to semantic analysis (such as for defining array bounds), this flexibility requires the compiler to interleave semantic analysis and compile-time code execution.

+It is mostly accurate to picture semantic analysis proceeding top to bottom and left to right in the source code, with compile-time code execution interleaved when necessary to compute values that are required for subsequent semantic analysis.
+We saw just above that this interleaving is necessary for handling constant expressions.
+We will see much later in this document that macro invocation not only requires this interleaving, but also creates a situation where semantic analyis does not entirely proceed top to bottom and left to right.

 Lexical Analysis